timo-reymann/dotfiles/README.md

 - bash stuff

 # How to get started
 These dotfiles make use of [yadm](https://yadm.io/) to handle all kinds of stuff.

 ## Basic
+Before initializing yadm stuff, you need to do different stuff, depending on the platform.

 ### Ubuntu
 - Install yadm: ``sudo curl -fLo /usr/local/bin/yadm https://github.com/TheLocehiliosan/yadm/raw/master/yadm && sudo chmod a+x /usr/local/bin/yadm``
 - Let the bootstrap install the required stuff